|Responsible Executive:||Finance and Administration|

 • Whether the transfer negatively affects other research of the department and/or the functions of the remaining faculty.

 The written request should be attached to a completed Capital Property Accountability Release Form and submitted to the Department Chairman and the Dean of the College for approval.
 The Accountability Release Form and written request, including required signatures, will then be reviewed and approved by SRA and the Controller’s Office before the approval or denial is returned to the Principal Investigator.

 Physical transfer of the equipment cannot occur until all required signatures and final approval have been obtained.
 Proof of receipt and acceptance by the receiving institution is required upon transfer.

 9. Traded-In / Exchanged

-When University property (capital or expendable) is traded-in or exchanged for the acquisition of new property, the following information should be included on the Purchase Requisition:
+When University property is traded-in or exchanged for the acquisition of new property, the following information should be included in the comments section of the Purchasing Requisition:

 • Description of property traded